WHAT IS THE THESIS ABOUT?

-Cash based aid empowers the affected population to decide how to meet their own needs using available local resources.
-In order to access these resources, there must be an accessible and well-supplied local market.
-The master’s thesis investigates the market functioning after a disaster.
+Cash based aid allows people affected to decide themselves on how to spend their cash based aid to meet their own needs.
+A precondition? there must be an accessible and well-supplied local market.
+This master’s thesis investigates the market functioning after a disaster.

-Auke Tas is finishing his master’s studies in Econometrics and Management Science, specialization Quantitative Marketing and Business Analytics.
+Auke Tas is a Masters graduate in Econometrics and Management Science, specialization Quantitative Marketing and Business Analytics.
 He has a bachelor’s degree in Econometrics from the Erasmus University Rotterdam

 One of the conditions for cash based aid to be effective is the proper functioning of the local markets in the affected areas.
 Without it, the population cannot use the received cash to buy the commodities they need.
 At the same time, the disaster itself may have a negative impact on the marketplace.